-Viewing Guide Na Date Cla ass Teacher Di rections: As you watch the video, fill in the blanks with the correct words.
-1. City officials then started fining Ficken \$a day because his grass had grown longer than ten inches.
+Viewing Guide Na me Date Cla ass Teacher Di rections : As you watch the video, fill in the blanks with the correct words.
+1. City officials then started fining Ficken \$a a day because his grass had grown longer than ten inches.
 2. Because Ficken doesn't have \$30,000, the city says it will on his home to collect the fine.
 3. Dunedin's politicians wouldn't talk to us.
 Instead, they paid \$25,000 to this public relations firm to speak to the 4.
-They could have done what their own ordinances permit them to do, which is hire a to come out and mow the grass, and send Jim a bill for 150 bucks, but they didn't do that.
-5. The city is just a bunch of, and they expect people not to stand up to 'em because to stand up to 'em requires expensive legal help.
-6. So we should be grateful for the Eighth Amendment.
+They could have done what their own ordinances permit them to do, which is hire a to come out and mow the grass, and send 5.
+Jim a bill for 150 bucks, but they didn't do that.
+The city is just a bunch of, and they expect people not to stand up to 'em because to stand up to 'em requires expensive legal help.
+So we should be grateful for the Eighth Amendment.
 It protects us from and what's more excessive than politicians taking your home because you didn't cut your grass?
-No ow, take a few moments to reflect on the video and answer the questions below: Th e City of Dunedin has the authority to enforce its lawn ordinance by hiring groundskeepers d sending the bill to the homeowner.
-Why is this relevant to the story? all a scheme die om to die nomeowner.
-Why is uns relevant to the story:
+No ow, take a few moments to reflect on the video and answer the questions below: e City of Dunedin has the authority to enforce its lawn ordinance by hiring groundskeepers d sending the bill to the homeowner.
+Why is this relevant to the story?

 What if you lived next to a person whose front yard you considered an eyesore--grass a foot high or whose lawn was strewn with "stuff."
-Would you care? \\\\\ Why / Why not? \\\\\
+Would you care?
+Why / Why not?

-What solutions could you suggest? \\\\\
+What solutions could you suggest?